There are many challenges when operating or managing listed places.

 8. Lincoln Castle

-There are some historic sites that are more challenging to create accessible solutions for due to their original function.
+Some historic sites are more challenging to create accessible solutions for due to their original function.
 Lincoln Castle is a Grade I listed building and Scheduled Monument.
 It was built by William the Conqueror in 1068 as a symbol of power.
 It has been a Seat of justice, fortress, and prison.
 Today it is a popular place to visit and explore.

 While there are some uneven surfaces and walkways that are to be expected in a Medieval castle and Victorian prison, Lincoln has carefully considered how to enable disabled people to visit and enjoy as much of the site as possible.